Doubly robust tests of exposure effects under high-dimensional confounding: Acknowledgements

 \section{Acknowledgements}

-Oliver Dukes is supported by Strategic Basic Research PhD grant 1S05916N from the Research Foundation - Flanders (FWO).
-Vahe Avgyan and Stijn Vansteelandt are supported by FWO Research Project G016116N.
-The authors are grateful to Prof. Johan Decruyenaere for permission to use the Ghent University Intensive Care Unit dataset, and to Bram Gadeyne and Martijn Busselen for assistance in managing the data.
+Oliver Dukes is supported by the Strategic Basic Research PhD grant 1S05916N from the Research Foundation - Flanders (FWO).
+Vahe Avagyan and Stijn Vansteelandt are supported by the FWO research project G016116N and Special Research Fund (BOF) research project BOF.244.2017.0004.01.
+The authors are grateful to Prof. Johan Decruyenaere and Prof. Kirsten Colpaert for permission to use the Ghent University Intensive Care Unit dataset, and to Bram Gadeyne and Martijn Busselen for assistance in managing the data.